Big Game Meat: Cool It!

 Increase Airflow

 Gutting a big animal quickly removes a lot of heat.
 Regardless of how soon you skin, quarter and bone it, provide as much air circulation as possible.
 It’s tough to find a good hanging tree to hang an elk in and almost impossible to get it up there without some equipment.
-(See the Horse In A Bag) If you have to leave it overnight on the ground, at least put some logs or rocks under the carcass to allow some airflow all around it.
+If you have to leave it overnight on the ground, at least put some logs or rocks under the carcass to allow some airflow all around it.
 Propped up off the ground with guts removed, including trachea, and slit wide open from anus to chin (if not a caped trophy) vastly improves heat loss.

 Cooling Big Game Meat in the Field